1. Working as an IT Project Manager [NOC 0213]

-As a Computer and Information Systems Manager (IT project managers) you will perform some or all of the following duties:
+As a Computer and Information Systems Manager (IT project manager) you perform the following duties:

-- Meet with clients to discuss need specifications, budgets, and timelines
+- Meet with clients to discuss system requirements, budgets, and timelines

 - Prepare and manage budgets of the department, company or project